darcymeyer/dcbfs/README.md

 Each entry contains id, location, timestamp of each block; and revocation statements.

+(Not currently implemented)

 ### Personal Ledger

-Contains the information necessary (filename, number of blocks, derived key; derived key is hash of filename and key) to retrieve blocks that form the original file, their order, and the keys with which to decrypt them.
-Its own id is a hash of the filename and the publisher name.

-### Personal Ledger

 Each publisher has one personal ledger.
 Its id is a hash of the publisher's secret, and is encrypted with that secret.
 It is padded to the standard block size.
 Every time a publisher uploads a file, their personal ledger block is revoked and a new one is added to the giant ledger (blocks don't do updates; they are only created or deleted).
+They are either timestamped or the id hash is salted with a nonce (still deciding).

+Contains the information necessary (filename, number of blocks, derived key; derived key is hash of filename and key) to retrieve, decrypt, and assemble the blocks that form each original file.

 ## Individual Blocks